ICICIPruDirectG/ICICIPruDirectG.github.io/_posts/2023-05-25-embodiment-2-voice.markdown

 1. Open up AI Voice Cloning WebUI in your browser
 2. Navigate to the Utilities tab -> Import/Analyze
 3. Drop your samples in and give your new voice a name before clicking "Import Voice"
-4. When it finishes, navigate to the Ganerate tab and click "Refresh Voice List" - your new voice should now appear in the "Voice" dropdown
+4. When it finishes, navigate to the Generate tab and click "Refresh Voice List" - your new voice should now appear in the "Voice" dropdown

 That's it - you are now ready to generate.
 If you need some text, I suggest ["Maxims"](https://www.gutenberg.org/files/9105/9105-h/9105-h.htm) - a collection of 500 or so aphorisms left to us by Francois Duc De La Rochefoucauld.